Roshni3033/chinook_project/README.md

 Customer Risk Profiling: Customer risk profiling is essential!
 I've identified high-risk segments based on location, and purchasing behavior, allowing us to enhance our targeted retention efforts.

 Customer Value Prediction Analysis:-Our Customer Lifetime Value Modeling involves leveraging customer insights to predict their long-term value, which helps us design effective marketing and loyalty strategies.

+Power BI was crucial in transforming these insights into clear visualizations, and creating actionable dashboards that showcase key trends and metrics.